csiro-dcfp/pangeo_hpc/README.md

 	chmod +x Miniconda3-latest-Linux-x86_64.sh
 	./Miniconda3-latest-Linux-x86_64.sh
 	```
 	You'll get prompted for where to install conda.
 The default is home, which is quite limited for space.
-I recommend using a persistent location, e.g. `/g/data/` on Gadi, Bowen storage on Pearcey.
+I recommend using a persistent location, e.g. `/g/data` on Gadi, `/group` on Zeus or Bowen storage on Pearcey.

 3. Clone this repo to a location of your choice: go to the desired location and run `git clone https://github.com/csiro-dcfp/pangeo_hpc.git`.